Rebound in insurance stocks lifts UK's FTSE

 By Sudip Kar-Gupta

-LONDON, March 26 A rebound in blue chip insurance stocks boosted by business deals announced by Standard Life and Legal & General pushed Britain's top equity index to its highest level in around two weeks on Wednesday.
+LONDON, March 26 A rebound in blue chip insurance stocks, such as Standard Life and Legal & General, pushed Britain's top equity index to its highest level in around two weeks on Wednesday.

-The insurance sector fell sharply last week after the British government scrapped a requirement that pensions savings should be used to buy an annuity, dealing a potential blow to insurers' future profits.
+The insurance sector fell sharply last week after the British government in its budget scrapped a requirement that pensions savings should be used to buy an annuity, dealing a potential blow to insurers' future profits.

+However, Standard Life and L&G led a sector recovery on Wednesday as their shares rose on the back of business deals, with the two companies adding the most points to the FTSE 100.

-However, the sector recovered on Wednesday, led by Standard Life, which surged 5.9 percent to the top of the FTSE's leaderboard after the company said it was acquiring Ignis Asset Management, and L&G, which rose 2.7 percent after winning a contract with the ICI Pension Fund.
+Standard Life surged 6 percent to the top of the FTSE's leaderboard after the company said it was acquiring Ignis Asset Management, while L&G rose 3.1 percent after winning a contract with the ICI Pension Fund.

-"The insurers got hit last week by the new pension arrangements, but we're now seeing them recover.
-The Ignis deal does help Standard Life strengthen its grip on the UK market," said Edmund Shing, global equity fund manager at BCS Asset Management.
+"Insurers lead the charge today, with Legal & General and Standard Life looking to bounce back from the drubbing both received in the wake of the budget last week," said IG market analyst Chris Beauchamp.

+"The news is proof, if any were needed, that the sector is not dead and buried despite the annuity changes," he added.

-A 5 percent fall in Lloyds Banking Group curbed the FTSE's progress after the British government sold a 4.2 billion pound stake in the bank at a 4.6 percent discount to Lloyds' closing share price on Tuesday.
+A 4 percent fall in Lloyds Banking Group curbed the FTSE's progress, after the British government sold a 4.2 billion pound stake in the bank at a 4.6 percent discount to Lloyds' closing share price on Tuesday.

 Although many traders and investors expect the FTSE to hit a record high of 7,000 points later this year, Logic Investments' director Darren Easton felt the FTSE's gains in the near term looked relatively limited.